BrewBarred/COMPX201-ASS.4-HEAP/src/ReadMe.txt

 -- NOTES ABOUT THE IMPLEMENTATION --

+-> If you decide to enable debugging in the MinHeap class for whatever reason, please ensure it is set to false prior to running the test suite as a lot of tests will fail if you don't.

 -> It was unclear if we should be ensuring any passed arrays (such as those passed to the insert/heapify methods), naturally I would add code to ensure that the array either matches the maximum capacity or extend the passed array with null objects to meet the capacity requirements, but I have not done this to minimize any (potentially) unnecessary code.